Hey, fellow pet lovers!!

 This is my girl Lily when she had super long hair and I think she looks adorable.
-Lily is the first Border Terrier I have ever had, in fact I hadn’t really been around the breed untill we got her.
+Lily is the first Border Terrier I have ever had, in fact, I hadn’t really been around the breed until we got her.
 They are a very odd and unique breed to have and even though she is tiny, her character is so big!!

 One of the weirdest things about having a Border Terrier is having to hand strip them twice a year, you literally have to pull out their old coat when it has become blown, which simply means it has become overgrown and is dead.
 By doing this you can get to their lovely soft undercoat.